romeritto/hranol/README.md

                                         is ".*\.(jpe?g|gif|tif|tiff|png|bmp)"
                                         (matches common image files).
 Use
                                         ECMAScript regex syntax.
+      -o[output folder],
+      --output-folder=[output folder]   Specifies output folder for filtered images.
+If used together with recursive
+                                        option original folder structure will be
+                                        preserved (folders won't be flattened).
       -p[filtered folder prefix],
       --folder-prefix=[filtered folder
       prefix]                           Specifies prefix of subfolder that will